 - Complete First Aid & Pediatric CPR training (offered at a variety of places including the American Red Cross.)
 Your local child care resource and referral will be able to assist you in finding a location.

 Additional Frequently Asked Questions can be seen HERE

-For ministries and centers, you can find information regarding Orientation II training sessions on the Family and Social Services Administration website (FSSA) www.in.gov/fssa/carefinder/3063.htm
+For ministries and centers, it is offered through the Family and Social Services Administration (FSSA) in Indianapolis only once per month.
+You can find information regarding Orientation II training sessions on the FSSA website www.in.gov/fssa/carefinder/3063.htm

 Recorded Webinar - What Do You Charge?
 Rate Considerations, Sliding Fee Schedules, Scholarships, and Discounts Presented by Tom Copeland, JD on 5/7/2014 Click here to play

 Tom Copeland - Treating Family Child Care as a Business

 This 6-part video series presented by Tom Copeland, JD will provide information on why it's important to treat family child care as a business and learn about the key aspects of planning.
 Topics include, legal issues, start-up costs, start-up tax issues, key aspects of a business plan, contracts, marketing, insurance, professional development and record keeping.
 Tom Copeland is a renowned tax and family child care business specialist.
 He is a licensed attorney and trains thousands of family child care providers each year.